-Degree programs offered in the College include the Bachelor of Business Administration degree with majors in accountancy, computer information systems, finance, general business, management, and marketing; and the Bachelor of Commercial Aviation degree with majors in aviation management, flight operations and logistics.
+Degree programs offered in the College include the Bachelor of Business Administration degree with majors in accountancy, computer information systems, finance, general business, management, and marketing; and the Bachelor of Commercial Aviation degree with majors in flight operations, aviation management with a concentration in Logistics.
 All degree programs are nationally accredited.